 Though it does have medical uses, ketamine is also frequently used recreationally, giving a user the experience of a dream-like, floaty state.
 It can lead to out-of-body experiences.
 Ketamine is often taken in party settings and is known as a club drug.
-Unfortunately, there are many dangers of ketamine abuse and a number of side effects that can occur both during a ketamine trip as well as afterward in the form of long-term effects.
+Unfortunately, there are many dangers of ketamine abuse and many side effects that can occur both during ketamine use as well as afterward in the form of long-term effects.
 Ketamine abuse can be very dangerous and lead to significant health consequences.

 Ketamine is a dissociative anesthetic medication that provides pain relief during surgery, but it also has hallucinogenic effects when taken in high doses.
 The use of ketamine is also sometimes implemented as an off label treatment for depression and chronic and acute pain,

 Ketamine is short-acting, meaning that its effects do not last long.
-This makes it attractive for use as a party drug as the effects wear off a lot faster than other drugs such as LSD.
+This makes it attractive for use as a party drug as the effects wear off a lot faster than other drugs.
 Ketamine can cause distortions in perceptions of sound and light and leave a user feeling detached, dream-like, and dissociated from the body.

 Ketamine comes in the form of a grainy light brown or white powder, a clear liquid without an odor, or occasionally as a tablet.
 Ketamine that is abused for recreational use has many street names including:

-Taking ketamine recreationally holds a number of risks and side effects, that can range from mild to severe.
-There are various adverse mental and physical effects that accompany ketamine abuse.
+Taking ketamine recreationally holds several risks and side effects, that can range from mild to severe.
+Various adverse mental and physical effects accompany ketamine abuse:

 Ketamine is a dissociative drug and can leave a user feeling out-of-body, dream-like, and hallucinating.
 In higher doses ketamine can be very dangerous as you can go into a ‘k-hole‘ in which you can feel as if you are having a near-death experience, are detached from reality, are unable to move or speak properly, and experience intense hallucinations.
 This can be a very frightening experience, and some people report ongoing psychosis or flashbacks afterward.